spiritxhx/scheduler/README.md

 # Interview Scheduler
-INterview Scheduler is a full stack application where users can book or update their interviwes with different interviewers.
+Interview Scheduler is a full stack application where users can book or update their interviwes with different interviewers.
+The project has been tested through Jest and Cypress.

 ## Product screenshots